vitorsilverio/temporary-shortner/README.md

 # temporary-shortner
-A webapp that shortner URLs but for limited time
+A webapp that shortens URLs but for a limited time

 ## Demo site
 [https://temporary-shortner.herokuapp.com/](https://temporary-shortner.herokuapp.com/)